Quick Start

 Escape special characters with a backslash \

 .
-In text, only curly braces need
+In text, only backslashes and

-to be escaped.
-In literal quotes, |
+curly braces need to be escaped.
+In quoted

 may also be escaped.